bazukabits/fe/README.md

 # fe
-auto fail extractor from .zip file
+auto file extractor from .zip file by keyword